Dre Campbell Farm

 1. Sticky Traps

 Fungus gnats deposit their eggs in the soil.
-Therefore, to catch the adults before they lay eggs, put the traps on the soil surface.
+Therefore, traps should be placed on the soil’s surface to catch the adults before they lay eggs.

-These mosquito-like insects are attracted to the color yellow, so they will easily get caught on yellow sticky traps.
-You can also hang the traps close to plants in nurseries or indoors to catch new adult gnats flying in.
+These mosquito-like insects are attracted to yellow, so they will easily get caught in yellow sticky traps.
+You can also hang the traps near plants in nurseries or indoors to catch new adult gnats flying in.

 2. Diatomaceous Earth

-This product is great for getting rid of fungus gnats in the house.
+This product is excellent for getting rid of fungus gnats in the house.
 Diatomaceous earth will cut through the larvae and adult pests, dehydrating and killing them.

 Therefore, mix it in with potting soil or sprinkle it onto the top layer of the soil.